 Once the planets were recognized as material bodies similar to the earth, people assumed they must be inhabited.
-The prescient Johannes Kepler had already written the first science fiction novel in 1608.
+The prescient Johannes Kepler had already written a science fiction novel in 1608 (which would not be published until 1634).
 Titled "Somnium" (Dream), it recounts a visit to the moon brought about by supernatural means.
 Mindful of the need for life to adapt to its environment (in itself a noteworthy insight), Kepler tried to imagine living conditions on that smaller, slowly-rotating world.
 Because of the lower gravity "everything...is monstrously large in size.
 Growth is very rapid."
 To avoid the two-week-long lunar night, the Moon's inhabitants "have no safe and secure established dwelling, but instead wander about their world in troops."
 Point by point, Kepler deduced a plausible scenario from the available facts.
 Astronomical artists do something similar when they interpret scientific data to create a painting.

 Although artists created fanciful drawings of alien beings in the intervening centuries, realistic renderings of the landscapes of other worlds came surprisingly late in the 19th.
 James Nasmyth, a Scottish engineer and inventor, developed a passion for astronomy in his middle years and spent his nights sketching the moon.
 The illustrations in his 1885 book on the moon are remarkable.
 He created some of the first special effects shots by using a pinhole camera to photograph tabletop plaster models of lunar features.
 He retouched the photos to create a proper lunar environment.
 Because shadows in the moon's craters were inky black, he knew the lunar sky, bereft of light-scattering atmosphere, would be black also, even in daytime.
 The absence of air (and, consequently, weather) suggested lunar mountains might be more rugged and less eroded than their earthly counterparts.
 In this assumption he was partly mistaken, as the moon has indeed been eroded by billions of years of meteoritic battering.
 His dramatic alien peaks established a visual meme that persists even today in science fiction art.